wpendl99/.github/profile/webFrameworks/typeScript/typeScript.md

-# Static type checking
+# TypeScript

 📖 **Suggested reading**: [Typescript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)

-TypeScript adds type checking to JavaScript.
-This provides compile time checking to make sure that you are not doing things like using a string when a number is expected.
+TypeScript adds static type checking to JavaScript.
+This provides type checking while you are writing the code to prevent mistakes like using a string when a number is expected.
 Consider the following simplistic JavaScript code example.

 ```js
 function increment(value) {